Royal Western Yacht Club of Ireland

 12.1 Races will be started in accordance with rule 26.

-12.2 The starting line may be between the main mast on the Race Committee Vessel and an inflatable buoy or alternatively between the head of Cappa Pier and a shore mark on Hog Island.
+12.2 The starting line may be between a red and white pole on the Race Committee Vessel and an inflatable buoy or alternatively between the head of Cappa Pier and a shore mark on Hog Island.

 13. CHANGE OF COURSE